 When you give your plants a dose of commercial fertilizer, the potassium it contains should help plants to perk up fairly quickly.
 The reason for this is that the plant nutrients found in chemical fertilizers are water-soluble.
 This means they dissolve rapidly in water and plant uptake is absorbed almost immediately.

 Potassium works by regulating the opening and closing of plant stomata.
 These are the cells that control water within the plant structure.
 If your plant has not had enough potassium, the stomata will not use water efficiently.
 This means that your plant will become vulnerable to heat stress with plant tissues having less disease resistance.

 Smart Fertilizer shares – Potassium triggers activation of enzymes and is essential for ATP production – Adenosine Triphosphate.
 ATP is an important energy source for many chemical processes taking place in plant issues.

 When you provide your plants with a potassium concentration, it stimulates the stomata to work efficiently.
 Additionally, the potassium provides nourishment for necessary enzymes.

-All of these factors work together to help the plant make the most of the nutrients in the soil to keep leaves and roots healthy and produce more flowers, fruits or veggies.
+All of these factors work together to help the plant make the most of the nutrients in the soil to keep leaves and plant roots healthy and produce more flowers, fruits or veggies.
 Just remember that water-soluble nutrients are only helpful in the short-term.

 Long-term correction of potassium deficiency must be addressed with ongoing use of organic soil amendments.